-There’s something about bad mothers in horror films that sends shivers down my spine.
-In Bryan Bertino’s The Monster, not only are we given a hellish creature, but also a troubled mother, faced with protecting the daughter she has mistreated.
+There’s something about bad mothers in horror films that send shivers down my spine.
+In Bryan Bertino’s The Monster, not only have we been given a hellish creature, but also a troubled mother, faced with protecting the daughter she has mistreated.
 The film follows Kathy (Zoe Kazan) and her child Lizzy (Ella Ballentine), whose car breaks down on a deserted woodland road in the middle of the night.
 In the woods, a terrifying monster awaits them.
 I know this sounds cliche, but believe me, this film is anything but.

 It’s always difficult to sell a film that is light on plot, but the simplicity of The Monster works like a charm.
 Despite my initial assumptions, the film is actually an exploration of the relationship between Kathy and Lizzy.
 Their relationship is revealed largely through flashbacks, and we see how Kathy’s alcohol addiction has ruined their life.

 The flashbacks portray Kathy as a truly horrible person.
 The director doesn’t hold back with his presentation of Kathy.
 She isn’t just a mediocre mother, she’s abusive and openly despises her child.
 She’s so fed up with her that giving up custody of her daughter to Lizzy’s father, seems like the best option.

 So, during the night, Kathy drives Lizzie toward her new life, but their journey is suddenly disrupted when they hit an animal in the road.
 Left stranded, cold and frightened, something sinister waits for them in the dark.
 The creature in the woods is of unknown origin.
 We’re given no explanation of how it got there or what it wants.
 But the focus is on Kathy and Lizzy’s fight for survival, and I believe the monster is a reflection of Kathy’s monstrous addiction and her atrocious treatment of Lizzy.